bjcull/bjcull.github.com/_posts/2014-07-24-ie-is-caching-my-angular-requests-to-asp-net-mvc.md

 ## Some more reading

-I plucked the code for this fix from the following stack overflow.
+I plucked the code for this fix from the following stack overflow answer.
 Go give them an upvote:
 [http://stackoverflow.com/questions/16098430/angular-ie-caching-issue-for-http](http://stackoverflow.com/questions/16098430/angular-ie-caching-issue-for-http)

 A little more reading about how the If-Modified-Since header works:
 [http://www.feedthebot.com/ifmodified.html](http://www.feedthebot.com/ifmodified.html)

-An interesting stck overflow question about caching, which is relevant here:
+An interesting stack overflow question about caching, which is relevant here:
 [http://stackoverflow.com/questions/5017454/make-ie-to-cache-resources-but-always-revalidate](http://stackoverflow.com/questions/5017454/make-ie-to-cache-resources-but-always-revalidate)

 Finally, the obligatory link to the reference doc.
 Make sure you read about "Setting HTTP Headers":